 One of the beneﬁts of working in government is that there are positions in every ﬁeld and location.
 You can make a diﬀerence and still maintain work/life balance.
 Often, people in the ﬁeld want to have a signiﬁcant impact on the lives of others and care about good governance.
 They are optimistic “change agents” balanced by a sense of realism and practicality.
 Government professionals understand that changes can come in small and large measures.

-Check out the latest Vault guides on this industry here.
+Check out the latest Firsthand guide on this industry here.

 Sample Employers in LionSHARE